eclipse-openj9/openj9-omr/README.md

 * Mark Stoodley's talk at the JVM Languages Summit in August, 2015:
   [A VM is a VM is a VM: The Secret Path to High Performance Multi-Language Runtimes](https://www.youtube.com/watch?v=kOnyJurioyw)
 * Daryl Maier's slides from Java One in October, 2015:
   [Beyond the Coffee Cup: Leveraging Java Runtime Technologies for the Polyglot](http://www.slideshare.net/0xdaryl/javaone-2015-con7547-beyond-the-coffee-cup-leveraging-java-runtime-technologies-for-polyglot?related=1)
 * Charlie Gracie's slides from Java One in October, 2015:
   [What's in an Object?
 Java Garbage Collection for the Polyglot](http://www.slideshare.net/charliegracie1/javaone-whats-in-an-object)
 * Angela Lin, Robert Young, Craig Lehmann and Xiaoli Liang CASCON Workshop in November, 2015 [Building Your Own Runtime](https://ibm.box.com/s/7xdg25we2ezmdjjbqdys30d7dl1iyo49)
-  * Note: these slides have been modified since the original presentation to use the Eclipse OMR project name

 * Charlie Gracie's talk from FOSDEM in February, 2016:
   [Ruby and OMR: Experiments in utilizing OMR technologies in MRI](http://bofh.nikhef.nl/events/FOSDEM/2016/h2213/ruby-and-omr.mp4)
 * Charlie Gracie's slides from jFokus in February, 2016 [A JVMs Journey into Polyglot Runtimes](https://t.co/efCKf6aCB4)
 * Mark Stoodley's slides from EclipseCON in March, 2016 [Eclipse OMR: a modern toolkit for building language runtimes](http://www.slideshare.net/MarkStoodley/omr-a-modern-toolkit-for-building-language-runtimes)